lliehu/reactive-l10n-test-vuejs/README.md

     * https://www.youtube.com/watch?v=9NOzJhgmyQE (for React.js)
 3. Be able to comment markers on the map.
     * Also write log messages about these actions.
+4. Test select component.
+There are usually some kind of problems with them.
+Especially its i18n.
+5. Test i18n of Vuetify (or another UI component library).
+Why?
+Because they are popular.
+I wonder if Vuetify was the right choice here after all.
+Hmm...
+Well, if it's ok, then I don't really want to change it anymore.

 ### Want to research (WANT)